strny0/formsite-utility/README.md

 # Formsite Utility

-## A CLI API-based tool.
+## A CLI API-based tool

 ## Overview

-This program performs an export of a specified formsite form with parameters.
-A faster alternative to a manual export from the formsite website.
+This program performs an export of a specified formsite form with parameters A faster alternative to a manual export from the formsite website.
 It uses the formsite API v2 to perform exports of results.
 You can specify parametrs in commandline to filter these results.
 Allow afvanced features like link extraction and even download of files to a specified directory.

 ## Installation